Table of Contents

 It is against the law in California to drive without a driver’s license or car insurance.
 You must have one of the following to drive in the state:

-• A DMV self-insurance certificate for those that own over 25 vehicles.
+- A DMV self-insurance certificate for those who own over 25 vehicles.

 If you purchase car insurance, California Insurance Code §11580.1b stipulates the following liability minimums:

-You are not required to purchase comprehensive or collision insurance, but they are optional.
+You are not required to purchase comprehensive or collision insurance.
 Collision insurance will cover your vehicle for property damage.
 Comprehensive insurance covers property damage as well, but not necessarily for an accident.
 If a tree falls on your car in a storm, for example, that would be covered by comprehensive insurance.

-You may want to avoid the cost upfront when you are getting insurance.
-But it could be a critical coverage you’ll be thankful for after an accident.
+You may want to avoid the cost up front when you are getting insurance.
+But it could be critical coverage you’ll be thankful for after an accident.
 Ask your insurance agent about all of these coverages and optional ones before deciding what company to go with.

 Take Your Time Buying Car Insurance

-Already you may be feeling a little overwhelmed.
-Car insurance is a serious purchase, and you need to take your time getting the right policy.
+Already, you may be feeling a little overwhelmed.
+Car insurance is a serious purchase, so consider taking your time getting the right policy and note the following tips:

-• Breathe!
+- Breathe.
 Read the documents carefully when your insurance company sends over the paperwork.
-You can always add to the policy if you think you won’t have enough.
+You can add to the policy later if you think you won’t have enough.

-• Read the signature and declaration page carefully.
-It tells you everything you need to know about your coverages, deductibles, and who and what is insured.
+- Read the signature and declaration page carefully.
+It tells you what you need to know about your coverages, deductibles, and who and what is insured.

 It will help you to learn some car insurance terms and insurance company responsibilities as well.
 Keep these close by.